Overall we are governed by RFU regs in this area

 Guidance:

-Reports should be concise, precise and factual, and opinion or perceived intentions must
+Reports should be concise, precise and factual, and opinions or perceived intentions must

 not be expressed.